raspberrypilearning/3D-scene/en/step_9.md

 Inspire the Raspberry Pi Foundation community with your project!

-We regularly share projects made by the community on our website.
+We regularly share projects made by the community in our challenges.
 To submit your 3D scene project, please complete [this form](https://www.tfaforms.com/4866927){:target=”_blank”}.

-Remember to visit [link] to get inspired by other creators and, who knows, one of the projects shared on the website might be yours!
+Remember to re-visit the challeges to get inspired by other creators and, who knows, one of the projects shared might be yours!

 --- /task ---